ArmandoAnescu/ArmandoAnescu/README.md

 Hi!👋 I'm Armando😊 and i live in Italy.
-I'm Currently an IT studenthere at IIS Viola Marchesini and I like:
+I'm Currently an IT student here at IIS Viola Marchesini and I like:

 -Pizza